awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-intro.md

 + [ Kickstart your learning by watching tutorial videos](https://aws.amazon.com/lumberyard/gettingstarted/)
 + [Sign up for and participate in the Amazon Lumberyard forums](https://forums.awsgametech.com/)

-![\[Learn more about Lumberyard's systems and features in the Amazon Lumberyard User Guide.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/starter-game-introduction.png)
+![\[Learn more about Lumberyard's systems and features in the Amazon Lumberyard User Guide.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/starter-game-introduction-1.25.png)

 Image from Starter Game\.
-For more sample projects and levels, see [Using Lumberyard Sample Projects and Levels](sample-projects-levels-intro.md)\.
+For more sample projects and levels, see [Using Lumberyard sample projects and levels](sample-projects-levels-intro.md)\.

 ## Professional\-Grade AAA Engine<a name="lumberyard-aaa-engine"></a>